tokers/zstd-nginx-module/README.md

 **Default:** *zstd_buffers 32 4k | 16 8k;*
 **Context:** *http, server, location*

 Sets the number and size of buffers used to compress a response.
-By default, the buffer size is equal to one memory page.
+By default the buffer size is equal to one memory page.
 This is either 4K or 8K, depending on a platform.

 ## ngx_http_zstd_static_module

-The `ngx_http_zstd_static_module` module allows sending precompressed files with the ".zst" filename extension instead of regular files.
+The `ngx_http_zstd_static_module` module allows sending precompressed files with the `.zst` filename extension instead of regular files.

 ### zstd_static